ghaerr/86sim/README.md

 # 86sim

-A lightweight 8086 CPU emulator that runs ELKS (a.out) and MSDOS (MZ header) executables outside their respective operating systems.
+A lightweight 8086 CPU emulator and disassembler that runs ELKS (a.out) and MSDOS (MZ header) executables outside their respective operating systems.

 Developed on macOS, should run on Linux.